Your shopping cart is empty

 Scheduled to lead the workshop is Peter Poulides who started his photographic life in Athens, Greece while attending high school.
 He went on to shoot travel and editorial assignments for magazines including Travel & Leisure, Food & Wine, Smithsonian Magazine, American Way, East West Network, Time, USA Today, Newsweek, Fortune and Forbes.
 Early in his career he was named one of the “Top 100 Travel Photographers in the World” by Travel & Leisure.
 His travel assignments have taken him to interesting places but he still has a long list of locations he plans to visit and shoot on his own.
 He continues to shoot corporate and advertising photography for regional clients and is working on a pair of books of his personal work.
 Peter has returned frequently to visit and photograph his homeland and his family owns a small apartment that is home base while in Athens.
 He is the owner of The Spot Studio in Dallas and since 2009 has been the lead instructor of classes and workshops there.

-We have also scheduled Jeff Vanderpool to join us in Athens and to host us at the Athens House of Photography where he is also a teacher.
+We have also scheduled Jeff Vanderpool to join us in Athens.
 Jeff is a published photographer, curator and educator who taught photography for a number of years in London.
 Currently he is based in Athens, where he has established a gallery, The Long Room, hosting photography exhibitions and cultural events.
 He has exhibited his own work in Greece, including a recent solo exhibition at the international festival “Kythera Photographic Encounters.”
 Born in Greece, educated in the U.S. and the U.K., Jeff is bilingual in Greek and English.
 His education and his deep familiarity with Greek life and culture enrich his art and teaching.

 LOCATIONS AND LODGING

-In November, 2012 Peter and his wife, Robin, traveled to Greece to scout each location, visit with the owners of hotels and set up the affiliation with Athens House of Photography.
+In November, 2012 Peter and his wife, Robin, traveled to Greece to scout each location, visit with the owners of hotels and set up the affiliations needed to make this a memorable and productive workshop.
 Greece provides so much for photographers that the problem wasn’t what to include, but what to leave out to keep the workshop to just 8 days and 9 nights.
 The itinerary has been obsessed over at length and, we think, offers the perfect balance of pace, shooting opportunities, editing time and socializing.

 We reviewed dozens of hotels for this trip and visited several.
-The ones chosen are ideally located, have high ratings and great reviews on TripAdvisor and other websites and offer quiet comfort and good value.
+The ones chosen are ideally located, have high ratings and great reviews on TripAdvisor and other websites, offer quiet comfort, excellent value and are non-smoking.
 We have also arranged for free wifi at all three hotels so you can keep in touch with home and post some of your great photos to your favorite sites.
 Selected properties are:

 ATHENS: The Herodion Hotel is a four star boutique hotel situated in an upscale residential block of old central Athens just below the Acropolis, next to the Acropolis Museum and a short walk from the famous Plaka.
 The roof terrace is an experience in itself with an excellent view of the Acropolis and the Parthenon, the Acropolis museum, along with views of Lycabbetos and Filopapou Hill.
 This is where we will host the workshop’s welcome and closing receptions.